Wason verbal illusion: Related phenomena

 The Wason verbal illusion shares characteristics with other linguistic illusions including comparative illusion sentences (e.g., "More people have been to Russia than I have") and garden path sentences.
 These phenomena collectively demonstrate that language comprehension involves both compositional processing and heuristic strategies based on plausibility and world knowledge.

 Significance

 The Wason verbal illusion has been interpreted as evidence that comprehension may not be purely compositional but involves interactions between syntactic parsing, semantic interpretation, and pragmatic knowledge.
-The illusino has been used to support theories of "good enough" processing, where comprehenders settle for interpretations that are plausible rather than fully analyzing a sentence's structure.
+The illusion has been used to support theories of "good enough" processing, where comprehenders settle for interpretations that are plausible rather than fully analyzing a sentence's structure.